 Most people who contract the flu recover in fewer than two weeks without any treatment by a doctor.
 Over-the-counter medications are often sufficient to treat symptoms such as fever and cough while the immune system clears the infection.
 Sometimes, however, NYU Langone doctors prescribe antiviral medication to help reduce the severity and duration of flu symptoms.

-Doctors often prescribe antiviral medication for people with severe flu symptoms—such as high fever, severe weakness or exhaustion, and dehydration—or for those who are at risk for developing complications.
-They include young children between the ages of 6 months and 5 years; people who are 65 or older; and those who have a chronic medical condition, such as diabetes, chronic lung disease, or asthma.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone often prescribe antiviral medication for children with severe flu symptoms—such as high fever, severe weakness or exhaustion, and dehydration.
+Our doctors also prescribe this medication for others with severe symptoms who are at risk for developing complications, including people who are 65 or older and those who have a chronic medical condition, such as diabetes, chronic lung disease, or asthma.

 Antiviral medications work by preventing the virus from multiplying and spreading throughout the body.
 They also prevent the flu virus from invading cells in the respiratory tract, the area of the body most susceptible to the virus.